 To complete the argument, Figure 13 illustrates the link between the seasonal variation of the tropical zero wind line and the seasonal variation of TTL temperatures across all integrations.
-The positive slope implies that the larger the height difference of the zero wind crossing between DJF and JJA, the larger the TTL temperature difference between these seasons.
-As illustrated in Fig. 11, the seasonal variation in the critical line is primarily associated with the weakening of the Northern Hemisphere subtropical jet in boreal summer, which prevents stationary Rossby waves from penetrating into the TTL, leading to weak wave breaking, diminished upwelling, and warmer temperatures in this season.
+The positive slope implies that the larger the height difference between the zero crossings of zonal wind between DJF and JJA, the larger the TTL temperature difference between those seasons.
+As illustrated in Fig. 11, the seasonal variation in the critical line is primarily associated with the weakening of the northern hemisphere subtropical jet in boreal summer, which prevents stationary Rossby waves from penetrating into the TTL,